sookinoby/sentiment-analysis2/README.md

 8. conda install -c anaconda matplotlib

 ## The data set
 In order to learn about any deep neural network, we need data.
 For this notebook, we use a movie review dataset from Stanford.
-Here is the [link](http://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz)
+You can download the data set [here](http://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz)

 The data set consists of 25000 samples in train set and 25000 samples in test set, with 12500 positive and 12500 negative sentiments in each set.
 We will only be using the training set that will be randomly split into train, validation and test sets.
 As discussed earlier, sentiment analysis is a complex task and its accuracy depends on the dataset.
 A model should be tested on a variety of data before deploying to production.

 Here's the code for loading the data.
 We assign a label of 1 for positive sentiment and 0 for negative sentiment.
-We won't be one-hot encoding the labels since we’ll use [softmaxoutput](http://mxnet.io/api/python/symbol.html#mxnet.symbol.SoftmaxOutput) layer of MXnet to perform classification.
+We won't be one-hot encoding the labels since we will use [softmaxoutput](http://mxnet.io/api/python/symbol.html#mxnet.symbol.SoftmaxOutput) layer of MXnet to perform classification.

 In another framework, one-hot encoding the labels might be necessary.